consistent-milk12/docs-md/generated_docs/owo_colors/index.md

 - `fn fmt_raw_ansi_fg(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result`

-  A function to output a raw ANSI code to a formatter to set the foreground to this color,
+  A function to output a raw ANSI code to a formatter to set the foreground to this color, but without including the ANSI delimiters.

 - `fn fmt_raw_ansi_bg(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result`

-  A function to output a raw ANSI code to a formatter to set the background to this color,
+  A function to output a raw ANSI code to a formatter to set the background to this color, but without including the ANSI delimiters.

 #### Implementors